Snowslash/digital-garden-jekyll-template/_notes/Meditations - Book 10.md

 - To stop talking about what the good man is like, and just be one.
 - Stop whatever you're doing for a moment and ask yourself: Am I afraid of death because I won't be able to do this anymore?
 - When faced with people's bad behaviour, turn around and ask when have you acted like that.
 Your anger will subside as soon as you recognise that they acted under compulsion
 - Learn to ask of all actions, "Why are the doing that?"
-Starting with your own.
+Starting with your own